GERMANIC EYES ON ISLAMIC CULTURE

 We are frequently approached by groups of women wishing to come into contact with us.
 Open-mindedness or rather the desire to learn from outsiders are striking.
 We are also much sought-after photographic objects.
 The native citizens of Shiraz; Isfahan, Qhom, Kashan, Yazd, Kerman and other towns, like to be seen alongside Europeans.
 But for us there is less of a chance to ask questions.
 There is so much more to find out about us.
 "What kind of a political system would I like to see in Iran?"
 I have no difficulty answering that one: "The one which the majority of the Iranian population would like to see established, of course."
 "Personally, I like to live within a democratic system," I added.

 In a group, a respectful elderly person sometimes seems to cause inhibitions to talk.
 It is when we meet Iranians on their own, that their faces light up and they talk to us lightly, naturally and in a more uninhibited manner.
-Being aloud to show only their faces to the outside world in public, women's faces are very expressive.
+Being allowed to show only their faces to the outside world in public, women's faces are very expressive.
 Their entire personality is expressed in their face.
 The lack of affectatiousness throughout is a relaxation.
 No ostentatious advertisements glaring, No shocking posters to attract the attention of customers, no magazines with nude females to improve circulation figures.
 There is a discreet, natural, good-mannered and refined atmosphere.

 I would love to see more of this back at home.
 But straight away I realise what the price would be: yet more unemployment, yet higher taxes.
 There seems to a choice for every society: move ahead in research and development, confronting the subsequent social upheavals and unrest, or stay where you are with what you have achieved, but risk falling back in way of competition that naturally exists